ONTOLOGICAL ARGUMENT FOR AN EVIL GOD

 Not all think that this argument works except maybe to prove an evil God.

-If imperfect is easier than perfection then it follows that a perfect God is unlikely.
+If imperfection is easier than perfection then it follows that a perfect God is unlikely.

 Can the following version then of Anselm's argument work?